What if I incur expenses in relation to my job?

 There are several other types of tax deductible employment expenses specifically allowed under the law.

 Professional fees and subscriptions are allowable deductions if they are amounts you have to pay in order to carry on your profession.
 HMRC also allow annual subscriptions to certain professional organisations approved by them.
-You can find the list on the GOV.UK website.
+You can find the list on GOV.UK.

 Employers can make tax and NIC free payments to an employee in respect of reasonable additional costs incurred for working at home, for example, gas, electricity, telephone, internet.
 HMRC allow a tax- and NIC-free flat rate reimbursement of up to £4 a week (from 6 April 2012) if this is easier than having to work out actual amounts.